-Seeing Solidarity consists of prints on circular glass sheets which brings the micro-particularities of the existing paint on the walls of the gallery into the perceptible human sphere, generating a curious encounter between human and nonhuman.
+Seeing Solidarity (for Kino Kino) consists of five prints on circular glass sheets which brings the micro-particularities of the existing paint on the walls of Kino Kino Kunstsal into the perceptible human sphere, generating a curious encounter between human and nonhuman.
 Unseen beings are seen through an aesthetic endeavour of seeking solidarity with what is already given.
 The works are part of the Unseen Being Seen work series.

 Hampus Berndtson, Ingeborg Kvame

 5 x circular glass sheets with UV print (1100 mm diameter, 4 mm width), steel brackets